 It is because of this risk that people with kidney disease should only take magnesium supplements or medications that contain this mineral under supervision by an appropriate health professional.

-Symptoms of Magnesium Overdose
+Magnesium Overdose Symptoms

 If you have an overdose of magnesium, you may experience the following: